AtulBisht/Sunbeam-Weather-App/README.md

 ### To package and build distributable electron app for Windows
 ``npm run build-win``

-Note: If you are using macOS to create distributable file install wine.
+Note: If you are using macOS to create distributable file for windows install wine.

 ### To package and build distributable electron app for MacOS
 ``npm run build-mac``